Mercy Relief: 2016 Aceh earthquake

-2016 Japan earthquake

-Two earthquake struck Kumomoto in Japan in mid-April of magnitudes of 6.5 and 7.3, these damaged 140,000 homes and displaced 11,000 people.
-Mercy Relief was able to respond to this humanitarian crises with $333,000 in aid funding which was able to benefit 37,000 individuals.
-Of these people, 18,700 hot meals were distributed to survivors over only 47 days.

 2015 Nepal earthquake

-Mercy Relief responded to the April 2015 Nepal earthquake, which killed at least 8,000 people, and more than 18,000 people have been injured.
-Mercy Relief deployed a 2-man preliminary disaster to Kathmandu, Nepal within 48 hours of the disaster and provided shelter, food, medicine, hygiene kits and water for the survivors.

-During the post-disaster phase, Mercy Relief managed to raise $750,000 to help victims of the Nepal earthquake, of which $60,000 went to support acute relief effort.
-It has also launched fundraising campaigns, collaborating with organizations like Qoo10 on an online fundraising campaign, raising over $30,000.
+During the post-disaster phase of the April 2015 Nepal earthquake, Mercy Relief managed to raised SG$750,000 to help victims, of which $60,000 went to support acute relief effort.
+It has also launched fundraising campaigns and raised over SG$30,000.
 And Singapore Civil Defence Force, where volunteers cycled for 10 hours on 6 water filtration bicycles to raise funds for the victims in Nepal.

 Mercy Relief also undertook reconstruction projects to provide a secure roof for quake survivors and temporary structures to be used as a school before the onset of the monsoon.
 Using public donations, it put up 510 shelters, providing shelter to individuals during the monsoon season.
 The next phase focused on permanent shelter reconstruction after the monsoon passes.
 In total, about $1.5 million of funds were raised to provide acute relief and reconstruction efforts.

 Up till 28 April 2015, the team has done 27 relief distribution and 8 medical missions, helping individuals living in the rural regions of Kathmandu and other areas of Nepal and about 20,000 beneficiaries.

 2014 Gaza conflict

-The 2014 Israel-Gaza conflict, which started in 2006, was a military operation by Israel.
-It started on 8 July 2014, lasting for 49 days, ending on 26 August 2014.
-The Gaza conflict resulted in 1,748 deaths and 9,078 Palestinians injured.
-It left more than 273,000 Palestinians displaced, 1.8 million people affected, 138 schools and 26 health facilities damaged.

-In light of the military operations, Mercy Relief worked with Palestinian Wefaq Association and Palestinian Red Cross Society to help victims of the operation.
-It has contributed $400,000 worth of aid, of which $250,000 was distributed as an initial tranche.
-It also provided $60,000 worth of food aid, $100,000 worth of medical supplies, and a fully equipped ambulance, which will be deployed by its Palestinian partner agency.
+Amidst the 2014 Gaza conflict, Mercy Relief contributed SG$400,000 worth of aid, of which SG$250,000 was distributed as an initial tranche.
+It also provided SG$60,000 worth of food aid, SG$100,000 worth of medical supplies, and a fully equipped ambulance, which will be deployed by its Palestinian partner agency.